anay-deshpande/python-for-photographers/README.md

 - Download/Clone this Repo into desired folder.
 - Install the requirements.
 - Change the file location for the photographs in the script.
+- Change file extension (if needed, mentioned in the script details)
 - Open up your terminal/ IDE/ Compiler.
 - Run the script.